EvgenyYukhanov/9th-Grade/codedays/feb2021/README.md

 ## Have not finished

-It will be a long list.
+It will be a long list but the main is to be able to setup the ship position without modifying the source code.